WPPX-TV: Construction and launch

 No matter its name, channel 61 was confronted with months of construction delays.
-The basketball season came and went, and so too did several start dates, including the end of 1985 and April.
+The basketball season came and went, and so too did several promised start dates, including the end of 1985 and April 1986.
 However, WTGI-TV finally debuted on July 9, 1986, giving Delaware its first commercial television station since WVUE folded in 1958.
-The station's programming mostly consisted of syndicated reruns, as well as local news inserts into Independent Network News; and Focus Delaware, a public affairs program.
+The station's programming mostly consisted of syndicated programming such as Dynasty, as well as local news inserts into Independent Network News and Focus Delaware, a public affairs program.

-However, also present at WTGI-TV's much-delayed launch were the ingredients for its near-immediate failure.
+Also present at WTGI-TV's much-delayed launch were the ingredients for its near-immediate failure.
 Principal among these was the fact that must carry laws that once required local cable systems to carry local TV stations such as WTGI-TV had been overturned in 1985.
 Rollins Cablevision, the incumbent cable system in Wilmington, did not carry the station at launch and had no plans to do so; when WTGI-TV asked the city for assistance, it was deep into a two-year-long contract negotiation with Rollins.
 This limited the station's viewer and advertiser base.
-In addition, the station's attempt to be Philadelphia's third independent was dashed by the relaunch of WGBS-TV the year before.
+In addition, the station's attempt to stand out as an independent in the Philadelphia market was dashed by the relaunch of WGBS-TV the year before.
 Further, the delayed launch exhausted much of the investors' working capital; it had cost $6 million to put WTGI-TV on the air.
 By late October, the station was courting investors.